 Classic Slovenia Itinerary

-This Slovenia itinerary begins in the capital of Ljubljana and takes you to a number of the classic highlights of the country.
+This week in Slovenia route begins in the capital of Ljubljana and takes you to a number of the classic highlights of the country.

-Begin this route through Slovenia in the charming capital of Ljubljana.
-This is a very small city that and you can see most of the highlights within a short amount of time, so plan to spend 2 days in Ljubljana enjoying the sites and atmosphere of the city.
+Begin this route in the charming capital of Slovenia, Ljubljana.
+This is a very small city and you can see most of the highlights within a short amount of time, so plan to spend 2 days in Ljubljana enjoying the sites and atmosphere of the city.

-Take the time to visit the central market, stroll along the Ljubljanica river, head to the castle, take in the alternative Metelkova city and simply relish in the completely pedestrianised Old Town.
+Take the time to visit the central market, stroll along the Ljubljanica river, take the cable car (or hike up) to the Ljubljana Castle and simply relish in the completely pedestrianised Old Town.

-Ljubljana is very laid-back and has a feel of a small town even though it is the capital city and it is very much worth spending some time in.
+Ljubljana is very laid-back and has the feel of a small town even though it is the capital city and it is very much worth spending some time in.

 Where to Stay in Ljubljana